-Every Christmas Eve service, the members of our church are blessed to hear our Worship Pastor sing “O Holy Night.”
+Every Christmas Eve, the members of our church are blessed to hear our Worship Pastor sing “O Holy Night.”
 This has become such a tradition at our church that the thought of a Christmas Eve service without it is, well, hard to imagine!

-- On Christmas Eve in 1906, Reginald Fessenden, broadcast the first radio program, where he played “O Holy Night” on the violin.
-Therefore, the carol is the first piece of music to be broadcast on radio.
+- On Christmas Eve in 1906, Reginald Fessenden, broadcast the first radio program and played “O Holy Night” on the violin.
+That makes this Christmas carol the first piece of music to ever be broadcast on radio!

-The music is so overpowering in its beauty that we sometimes fail to notice the perfection of the lyrics.
-Read these lyrics, a magnificent poem, and contemplate the wonder and blessing of Jesus’ birth.
+The music is so overpowering in its beauty that we sometimes fail to notice the power of the lyrics.
+Take a moment this Christmas Eve, to read and reflect on these lyrics.
+Such a magnificent poem, written so long ago, but whose truth rings true year after year!

 Oh holy night!
 The stars are brightly shining,